Yogadeepan29/Async--Day-16-Callback/README.md

 ==> Task-1 ( CALL BACK HELL TASK )

-I have built a Web-page , which displays countdown from 10 to 1 and then display Happy Independence Day on the screen  using HTML ,DOM, CSS and Advanced Javascript .
+I have built a web page, that displays a countdown from 10 to 1 and then displays Happy Independence Day on the screen  using HTML, DOM, CSS and Advanced Javascript.

-    * Named functions are not been used.
+    * Named functions have not been used.
-    * A set interval function is not been used.
+    * A set interval function has not been used.
-    * Recursion is not been used.
+    * Recursion has not been used.
-    * IFFEs & named functions are not been used.
+    * IFFEs & named functions have not been used.
-    * Looping is not been used.
+    * Looping has not been used.
     * Used Callback hell to display the timer

-==> This page is also Deployed on Netlify URL:
+==> This page is also Deployed on Netlify URL: https://ryd-callbackhell.netlify.app